 Have you recently traveled to an area with a CDC level 3 travel advisory?

 If you have answered ‘yes’ to any of the questions above, we ask that you call ahead of time and reschedule your appointment.
 Complete Health recommends that you closely monitor any symptoms to see how they progress and to contact your primary care physician if symptoms worsen.
-You should also quarantine for the next 14 days to prevent the potential transmission to other people, including family members.
+Please follow the guidelines listed below for CDC recommended Quarantine and Isolation timelines.
 The practitioners reserve the right to deny treatment if a patient is presenting with suspicious, potentially COVID-19 related signs/symptoms.

 Please note that any patients coming into the office may also be verbally and visually screened prior to being taken back to the treatment areas.
 Complete Health would prefer that patients arrive alone unless assistance is needed to get in and out of the office.
 We appreciate your patience and compliance with these new office protocols as they are being implemented to protect the health and safety of all patients and healthcare providers.